haberdashPI/bistable/README.md

 - [ ] Step 3 - introduce simple bi-stable components to Deb's model
   - [ ] figure out how to generate a continuous response from Deb's model
+  - [ ] refactor the model to ensure I can modify it with ease

 # Setup